 I know that I am not a natural warrior.
 I am a planner, a thinker, and a feeler.
 These feelings get in the way, the over planning perfectionism leads to a void of undone, a vast desert of nothing.
 Not much of a dessert at all.

-But to feel the freedom of the failing, flailing, warriors who put the time in the time with nose to the grindstone day in and day out for years.
+But to feel the freedom of the failing, flailing, warriors who put the time in with nose to the grindstone day in and day out for years.

 Those who see the end in sight and drive harder toward the finish instead of backing off wondering if they are in the right place doing the right thing.
 And I wonder why my tennis matches take foreeeevvvveeer!